tch25-cs/tylerhoel.github.io/index.md

 ## About Me

-I'm a cybersecurity explorer, MBA graduate, and compliance specialist.
+Cybersecurity explorer, compliance specialist, and MBA graduate.
-I’m passionate about connecting **business strategy with security**, with interests in OSINT, threat analysis, and GRC.
+I’m passionate about connecting **business strategy with security**, with interests in GRC, OSINT, and threat analysis.

 **Quick snapshot:**
 - Focused on **business–security alignment** (governance, risk, compliance)
+- Additional focus of full-stack development
 - MBA (2024) + Communication Studies (2020)
-- Team Leader & USCCA Certified Firearms Instructor

 Outside of work, I’m usually learning, exploring new interests, or out on the trails or slopes.